hypergraphql/hypergraphql/README.md

 ## Schema

 The schema definition complies with the GraphQL spec (see: 	[http://graphql.org/learn/schema/](http://graphql.org/learn/schema/)).
 Currently, only the core fragment of the spec, including object types and fields, is supported, as presented in the example below.
+Additionally, some default SPARQL-related fields and arguments are added automatically to each schema.

 ```